Gregory Infante: Baltimore Orioles

 On January 7, 2019, Infante signed a minor league deal with the Baltimore Orioles.
-He was released on March 31, 2019.
+He was released by the Orioles organization on March 31.

 Rieleros de Aguascalientes

 On February 8, 2020, Infante signed with the Rieleros de Aguascalientes of the Mexican League.
 Infante did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.
 On February 25, 2021, Infante was released.

+Retirement

+On September 5, 2023, Infante announced his retirement via Instagram to start a youth baseball program in Caracas.

+Delfines de La Guaira

+In 2025, Infante signed with the Delfines de La Guaira of the Venezuelan Major League.